Argyll and Bute Council employs four Environmental Wardens, who deal with all aspects of dog control, such as:

 What is a Stray Dog?

 Any dog loose in a public place with no person obviously responsible for it may be considered a stray.
 It is then the duty of the Environmental Warden to seize the dog.
 If the dog has previously been uplifted by the warden, it will be taken to the nearest boarding kennels available to the warden and detained until the dog is claimed.
 Before you reclaim your dog you must visit your local Customer Service Point or phone 01546 605515 to pay the appropriate fine and receive a receipt before your dog will be released from the kennels.
 Enquiries and payments for detained dogs are only available during normal Area Office hours.
-Charges for credit card payment 2.35% of the value of the transaction.
 If the dog remains unclaimed after seven calendar days it becomes the responsibility of Argyll and Bute Council, who then will rehome the dog wherever possible.
-However, if the dog is not rehomed or unsuitable for rehoming Argyll and Bute Council has the discretion to humanely destroy the animal.
+However, if the dog is not rehomed or is unsuitable for rehoming Argyll and Bute Council has the discretion to humanely destroy the animal.
 Please be aware that kennelling charges may be a significant sum dependent on the duration of the dogs stay.

-Please note: Payment must be made in advance.
+Please note: Payment in advance.
+Proof of identity must be shown at the Area Office when payment is made.
 A receipt will be issued to allow the owner to collect their dog from the kennels.
-In order for Kennel Operators to accept dogs there is a requirement that they are inoculated
+In order for Kennel Operators to accept dogs there is a requirement that they are inoculated.

 It is legally required for all dogs to wear a collar and identification tag, which gives the name and contact details of the owner.

-- It is a good idea to have your dog "microchipped".
+In April 2016 it became compulsory for every dog to have an up-to-date microchip.
 This process involves the painless insertion of a small chip in the back of the dog's neck.
-This chip contains all the owners details and if the dog was seized by the warden, he would scan the dogs neck to reveal the details and then return the dog to the correct owner.
+This chip contains all the owner’s details and if the dog was seized by the warden, he would scan the dog's neck to reveal the details and then return the dog to the correct owner quickly and safely.
 Microchipping can be done by your local vet for around £20, which is minimal in comparison to the possible fees incurred by kennelling your dog as a stray.

 - Never allow your dog to roam around alone.
 It could easily cause an accident or be picked up as a stray.